atlarge-research/wta-tools/adapter/spark/README.md

 1. Integrate the plugin into the Spark application source code
 2. Create the plugin as a JAR and run alongside the main Spark application via **spark-submit**

+Note that for either approaches, `sparkContext.stop()` must be specified at the end of the main Java application to invoke the plugin's application finished callback.
+Otherwise, the plugin doesn't end properly.

 ### Plugin Integration
 For the first approach, create a `SparkConf` object and set the following config: